 When my wife and I moved to Armenia a number of years ago, the U.S. government – who had sent my diplomat wife there – issued new arrivals and their family members an unusual welcome package: A cellophane bag containing a roll of duct tape, a few surgical masks and a small bottle of iodine pills.

 The U.S. government handed out these “nuclear meltdown packs” because it was concerned about potential problems at Metsamor, Armenia’s nuclear power plant.
 With typical Soviet attention to detail, the plant was built on an earthquake fault.
 So the U.S. government figured it would soothe the nerves of its employees with this baggie of anti-nuclear goodies.

 At the time, Armenia was ripping a page out of Ukraine’s post-Chernobyl handbook, by demanding that the European governments that wanted to close the plant pay around US$1 billion to provide for alternate sources of energy.
 Though an economic minnow with fewer than 3 million people, Armenia’s dodgy nuclear power plant was at the intersection of Europe, Asia and the Middle East.
-And it understood first-world pressure points: The threat of a nuclear cloud drifting towards western Europe was an exceptionally effective bargaining chip.
+And it understood first-world pressure points: The threat of a nuclear cloud drifting towards western Europe was an exceptionally effective leverage.